Sharib Hashmi

 Sharib Hashmi (born 25 January 1976) is an Indian actor, writer, producer and director who works in the Hindi cinema.
-He is best known for portraying J.K.
-Talpade in the Amazon Prime Video series The Family Man (2019-2021) and Sunny in Filmistaan.
+He is best known for portraying J. K. Talpade in the Amazon Prime Video series The Family Man (2019-2021) for which he won several awards including a Filmfare OTT Award for Best Supporting Actor in a Drama Series.

 Early life and education

 Sharib Hashmi was born in Malad, Mumbai, into a middle-class family.
 His father, Z. A. Johar, was a noted film journalist.
 Sharib did his schooling from St. John's Model English High School and graduated from Bhavan's College in Mumbai, India.

 Personal life

-Sharib married Nasreen Hashmi on December 27, 2003.
+Sharib married Nasreen Hashmi on 27 December 2003.
 The couple have 2 children, a girl and a boy.

 Career

 Sharib worked behind the scenes in MTV Roadies Season 2.

 In 2008, he appeared in Slumdog Millionaire, which became an Oscar-winning movie.

 In 2012, he obtained a major role in Filmistaan, alongside Inaamulhaq and Kumud Mishra.
 He played a supporting role in Jab Tak Hai Jaan, which starred Shahrukh Khan, Anushka Sharma and Katrina Kaif.

 Later, he worked on films like Badmashiyaan (2015), Phullu Phullu (2017), Vodka Diaries (2018), Batti GUI Meter Chalu (2018), Nakkash (2019), Ujda Chaman (2019), Darbaan (2020) and Vikram Vedha (2022).

 Sharib Hashmi's other work has included the Amazon Prime production Blockbuster Series The Family Man and Voot Select blockbuster Asur.

 In 2020, he appeared in the television series A Viral Wedding, Scam 1992, and worked in numerous commercials, television web series and films.